gitlabhq/gitlab-runner/docs/security/index.md

 ## Usage of Shell executor

-**Generally, it's unsafe to run tests with `shell` executors.** The jobs are run with user's permissions (the GitLab Runner permissions) and can steal code from other projects that are run on this server.
-Use only it for running the trusted builds.
+**Generally, it's unsafe to run tests with `shell` executors.** The jobs are run with the permissions of the GitLab Runner's user and can steal code from other projects that are run on this server.
+Use it only for running trusted builds.

 ## Usage of Docker executor